-Do you involve other craftsmen in the manufacture of your pieces ?
+Do you involve other craftsmen in the manufacture ?
 Would you like to collaborate with other makers ?

 Up until this point I’ve mostly been doing it on my own with an assistant here and there.
 I’ve hit my cap in terms of production and realized I can’t do it all, so I’m on the hunt for good craftsman and manufacturers that I can hand work off to.
 I’d love to start branching out and having things made in materials i’m less familiar with.
 I found a really great upholsterer for my soft wave bench which has been a wonderful experience for me.
 I wasn’t about to try and learn that skill set.

 Does living and working in California have a particular impact on the way you work ?